Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Bosonic Quantum Hall State

 and on the fermionic fields $\psi$ and $\chi$ in such a way that the fermionic kinetic terms are invariant.

 There are two apparent puzzles: (i) The Lagrangians~\eqref{dualfermion1r} and \eqref{dualfermion2r} map to each other under $\mathsf C_{\rm f}\mathsf T_{\!\rm f}$.
-On the other hand, the mapping between \eqref{dualfermion1l} and~\eqref{dualfermion2l} is nonlocal. (ii) Only one of the four equivalent theories written in Eqs.~\eqref{dualfermion12} (the 2+1 dimensional Wilson-Fisher boson), is manifestly time-reversal invariant, whereas the other theories seems not, at least classically.
-These puzzles are explained in Ref.~\cite{SEIBERG2016395}: the invariance under $\mathsf T$, manifested as a classical symmetry of the Wilson-Fisher boson~\eqref{dualfermion1l}, emerges on the fermionic sides as a quantum symmetry, which maps a theory to its dual.
+On the other hand, the mapping between \eqref{dualfermion1l} and~\eqref{dualfermion2l} is nonlocal. (ii) Only one of the four equivalent theories written in Eqs.~\eqref{dualfermion12} [the (2+1)-dimensional Wilson-Fisher boson], is manifestly time reversal invariant, whereas the other theories seem not to be, at least classically.
+These puzzles are explained in Ref.~\cite{SEIBERG2016395}: the invariance under $\mathsf T$, manifesting as a classical symmetry of the Wilson-Fisher boson~\eqref{dualfermion1l}, emerges on the fermionic sides as a quantum symmetry, which maps a theory to its dual.
 It has also been pointed out in Ref.~\cite{PhysRevX.7.041016} that particle-vortex dualities, under bosonization or fermionization, become local symmetry operations.

-We will see the following that the naive time-reversal operation on the fermion sides of the duality is analogous to the particle-vortex duality in the Dirac composite fermion theory~\cite{PhysRevX.5.031027}.
+We will see in the following that the naive time-reversal operation on the fermion side of the duality is analogous to the particle-vortex duality in the Dirac composite fermion theory~\cite{PhysRevX.5.031027}.
 On top of that, after introducing $I_{\rm M}$ there exists a value of $e^2$ at which the fermionic theories are $\mathsf T_{\!\rm f}$ invariant.

 The four theories defined in Eqs.~(\ref{dualfermion12}) are equivalent, so a given state can be described in all four theories.
 A state with a certain filling factor $\nu_\phi$ in the original theory of $\phi$ maps to states with different filling factors in the other three theories.
 We can look at the duality mappings given by these theories by varying Lagrangians with respect to $A$, $a$, $\tilde a$, and $c$: